tornqvist/yeet/README.md

 <summary>About prototypal inheritance</summary>

 JavaScript prototypes are the mechanism for inheriting properties and behavior from one object to another.
-What is facinating about prototypes are that they are live – meaning that any change made to an object is immediately made available to all other objects whose prototype chain includes said object.
+What is facinating about prototypes is that they are live – meaning that any change made to an object is immediately made available to all other objects whose prototype chain includes said object.